wolfgangbrandl/db2_fdw/README.md

-db2_fdw uses transaction isolation level Currently commited on the DB2 side.
-It is defined directly in the DB2 database.
+The isolation level is directly defined in the database.
+Per default the SAMPLE database is create with the isolation level 'currently commited'
-Currently commited is the default.

 To check the isolation level execute:
      db2 get db cfg for SAMPLE|grep CUR_COMMIT

 If this is set to OFF the default is cursor stability.